cbrnr/python-intro-short/08-Lists/08-Lists.md

 [1, 4, 9, 16, 25, 36, 49, 64, 81, 100]
 ```

 In general, a list comprehension is surrounded by square brackets (to denote that a list will be constructed).
-Inside the brackets, the first expression defines the individual elements that go into the list (`n**2` in our example).
+Inside the brackets, the first expression defines the individual elements that go into the new list (`n**2` in our example).
 After that, something very similar to a for-loop iterates over some sequence (some iterable) to generate the individual elements (in our case, `n` takes on values from `range(1, 11)`).

 Here's another example of a list comprehension, which multiplies each element in a (numeric) list by 2: